Wilfred Emory Cutshaw: Early life and career

 Wilfred Emory Cutshaw was born in Harpers Ferry, in what during his lifetime became West Virginia, to George W. Cutshaw and his Alexandria-born wife Martha J. Moxley.
 Educated privately at home and a local academy, young Cutshaw studied civil and military engineering and graduated from the Virginia Military Institute in 1858.
-After teaching briefly in Loudoun County, he accepted a position in Hampton, Virginia at the Hampton Academy, which had adopted the VMI model and was training young Virginians as military officers.
+After teaching briefly in Loudoun County, he accepted a position in Hampton, Virginia, at the Hampton Academy, which had adopted the VMI model and was training young Virginians as military officers.

 American Civil War

 As Virginia seceded in April 1861, Cutshaw resigned his teaching post to enlist in the Confederate Army, accepting a lieutenant's commission and initially serving as adjutant to his former principal at Hampton, now Confederate Major John B. Cary.

 Cutshaw rose quickly through the ranks and gained considerable battle experience.
 (Hampton Military Academy never reopened; the city was burned under orders of Confederate General John B. Magruder on August 7, 1862).

-Cutshaw gained combat experience under General Magruder on the Peninsula during the summer of 1861, then received a promotion to captain and led a artillery battalion in General Stonewall Jackson’s brigade during the Valley Campaign of 1862.
+Cutshaw gained combat experience under General Magruder on the Peninsula during the summer of 1861, then received a promotion to captain and led an artillery battalion in General Stonewall Jackson’s brigade during the Valley Campaign of 1862.

-As 1862 began, Cutshaw received a promotion to captain of artillery, but during the First Battle of Winchester (not far from where he grew up), he was shot in the knee and captured by Federal forces.
-After a prisoner exchange, Cutshaw was deemed medically unfit to serve, but also promoted to major.
-He returned briefly to teaching at Virginia Military Institute.
-He then re-enlisted, unhealed, in 1863, and in February 1865 received his final promotion, to lieutenant colonel.
+As 1862 began, Cutshaw received a promotion to captain of artillery, but during the First Battle of Winchester, he was shot in the knee and captured by Federal forces.
+Cutshaw was paroled in August 1862, but being medically unfit to serve, he briefly returned to teaching at Virginia Military Institute.

+Still under parole in April 1863, Cutshaw was arrested near Charlestown, West Virginia (not far from where he grew up), under suspicion of being a spy and violating his parole.
+He spent only several weeks in captivity, however, and was exchanged at City Point, Virginia on May 5, 1863.
+He would spend the summer of 1863 recuperating in Richmond on furlough.
+He returned to active duty that September, serving as Assistant Inspector General for the Second Corps Artillery during the Bristoe and Mine Run Campaigns.

+Cutshaw was promoted to major in February 1864, and assigned command of Hilary P. Jones' artillery battalion after that officer received promotion and was transferred to the Dept. of North Carolina and Southern Virginia.
+Cutshaw led the artillery battalion throughout the Overland Campaign.

-Cutshaw served under General Jubal Early during the Valley Campaigns of 1864, but missed the Third Battle of Winchester as he was raiding behind Federal lines in newly-established West Virginia.
-As Confederate defeat seemed inevitable in 1865, he received a severe leg wound during the Battle of Sailor's Creek, three days before General Robert E. Lee's surrender at Appomattox.
+Cutshaw then served under General Jubal Early during the Valley Campaigns of 1864, but missed the Third Battle of Winchester as he was raiding behind Federal lines in newly-established West Virginia.

+In February 1865, he received his final promotion, to lieutenant colonel.

+He received a severe leg wound during the Battle of Sailor's Creek, three days before General Robert E. Lee's surrender at Appomattox.
 Doctors saved Cutshaw's life, but amputated his leg.